n7tae/c2-test/README.md

 make test
 ```

 This will build the encoder and decoder and then run it with each of the supported Codec2 modes.
 The only operating system utility needed is `aplay`.
 Before and after the vocoding action, the original raw voice file will be played for comparison.
-When over the coded files will be listed along with the raw voice file so you can see the size comparison.
+When done, the coded files will be listed along with the raw voice file so you can see the size comparison.
 You can supply your own audio file if you want to see how it sounds.
 You can use `sox` to convert it to an 8000 Hz, 16-bit, monoral raw audio file needed by the encoder.
+See `sox --help`.

 ---

-1. [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform) is used to translate time-series data (like a sound wave) into frequency-series data (like a waterfall display), usually called a "spectrum" and *vis-versa*.
+1. [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform) is used to translate time-series data (like a sound wave) to or from frequency-series data (like a waterfall display), usually called a "spectrum".